‘A most wonderful selection.’

 The enchanting Loch Derg along the Galway, Clare, Tipperary and Limerick, border has about 13,000 hectares of freshwater lake, making it the 3rd largest on the island of Ireland.

 Some say Ribh was an ancient god.
 The name shows up as Rheba on Ptolemy’s map, a sort of gazetteer from the 2nd century AD, made by a Greek geographer, based on whatever information he could find out about Ireland, its rivers, its tribes, its towns and islands.
 Reba is about where Lough Ree is but I have no more detail.
 There’s also a Saint Ríoch who apparently lived on Inisbofin on Lough Ree, so he’s a contender.
-Or there’s a Victorian tradition that Lough Ree means the Lake of the Kings and derives from 27 kings who lived there!
+Or there’s a Victorian tradition, penned down by John O’Donovan, that Lough Ree means the Lake of the Kings and derives from 27 kings who lived there!
 27 kings.
-That’s a pretty specific number and it makes sense in that Rí is the Irish word for King, but sadly I have no more details.
+That’s a pretty specific number but it makes sense in that Rí is the Irish word for King.
+Sadly I have no more details.
 If you do, please let me know.

 The eleven spiritual and/or ecclesiastical sites on Lough Erne’s Trail: Devenish Island, White Island (North), Davy’s Island, Inishmacsaint, Caldragh (Boa Island), Cleenish, St. Ronan’s Aghalurcher, Galloon, Killadeas, Derryvullen and Tievealough.
-Further details available on the Northern Ireland Sites & Monuments Database https://apps.communities-ni.gov.uk/NISMR-PUBLIC/Default.aspx For some reason Davy’s Island isn’t included in the database.
-See https://afloat.ie/inland/inland-waterways/item/45107-lough-erne-locals-called-to-share-folklore-histories-stories-for-spiritual-trail-project
+Further details available on the Northern Ireland Sites & Monuments Database here.
+For some reason Davy’s Island isn’t included in the database.
+See here.

 Annette Kehnel, ‘List of Medieval Religious Houses on Islands: Ireland’(2019)